 That mismatch is the tantrum engine:

-• They want something intensely.
+- They want something intensely

-• Their brain can’t yet downshift smoothly.
+- Their brain can’t regulate yet

-• Their body takes the wheel.
+- Their body takes over

 Normal doesn’t mean “easy”